 - The pool is large with an expansive lounge area, requiring parental supervision of children.
 Some rooms have high balconies of which parents should be aware.

 - Power is available 24 hours a day.
 Most electricity comes via solar panels, however a backup generator is also used.

 - Free WiFi is available in the main areas, and we are told that there are plans to make WiFi available in the bedrooms.

 - Serengeti Sopa Lodge has a TV room with satellite television.

 - Bathrooms are fully plumbed.
 Hot water for showers is available from 6.00–9.00am and from 6.00–9.00pm.

 Health & safety

-Money: The Serengeti Sopa Lodge can exchange small amounts of cash and can also give you cash back from your card.
+- Serengeti Sopa Lodge can exchange small amounts of cash in US dollars, euros and British pounds.

 - You can usually settle your bill in US dollars, British pounds, euros or Tanzanian shillings cash.
 You can also use Visa, Mastercard and Amex at no additional charge.

 Alternative places to stay in this same area.